 Reframing and Anxiety Discussion

-This technique requires an open line of communication with the doctor and creating a working relationship, but is also one of the most highly recommended and encouraged forms of anxiety abatement as it has the lowest side effect profile and helps you deal with previous traumas and fears.
+This technique requires an open line of communication with the doctor and creating a working relationship, but it is also one of the most highly recommended and encouraged forms of anxiety abatement as it has the lowest side effect profile and helps you deal with previous traumas and fears.
 You might even find yourself looking forward to the dentist!